IT’S A BEST BUY BECAUSE:

-Prius v isn’t just a wagon version of the Prius; it’s 5 inches longer overall on a 3-inch-longer wheelbase, and it’s almost 250 lbs heavier.
+Prius v isn’t just a wagon version of the Prius; compared to the outgoing 2015 Prius hatchback, the v is 5 inches longer overall on a 3-inch-longer wheelbase, and it’s almost 250 lbs heavier.
 The extra weight and poorer aerodynamics of the squared-off body are to blame for its lower EPA fuel-economy numbers.

 WHAT IS IT?

 Prius v is a station-wagon counterpart to the traditional hatchback Prius.
 Its longer wheelbase results in more rear-seat legroom, and its longer overall length and squared-off rear roofline result in nearly 30 cubic feet more cargo space.
 It uses the same powertrain as the outgoing regular Prius, but gets EPA ratings that are lower by about 8 mpg.